Call MVCC Admissions

 AA203 Machine Transcription

 This course provides intensive training in the transcription of letters, memoranda, and reports, using various types of equipment and instructional materials.
-Emphasis is on mailable transcripts and production work.
+Government, medical, legal, and business documents are keyboarded.
 Prerequisite: AA112 Keyboarding - Intermediate.
 See when this course is offered ...

 BM254 Human Resources Mgmt